 GRAPHICS: TUAN ANH

-Risk of Vietnamese goods being affected?
+Is there a risk of Vietnamese goods being unfairly affected?

 PHOTO: Dao Ngoc Thach

-Opportunities for greater exports and FDI attraction
+Opportunities for greater exports and FDI attraction.

 Photo: Ngoc Thang